Complete reference documentation for the @uphold/enterprise-travel-rule-widget-web-sdk package.

 The event.detail.value object is an opaque data structure that should be used as-is when resolving RFIs or creating transactions.

-Here’s a complete example showing all events and type safety:
+Here’s an end-to-end example showing how to use the Travel Rule Widget with all events and type safety:

 import { TravelRuleWidget } from '@uphold/enterprise-travel-rule-widget-web-sdk';